-Case managers within NSW must be approved by us to deliver services to Lifetime Care participants.
+Case managers within NSW must be approved by icare to deliver services to Lifetime Care participants.

-The workers care program also prefers to use the list of approved case managers when selecting service providers for their injured workers.
+The Workers Care Program also refers to the list of approved case managers when selecting service providers for their injured workers.

 Case managers outside of NSW can choose to become an approved case manager (Lifetime Care).

 Apply to become an approved case manager (Lifetime Care) - private providers

 - Applications are closed for private Case Managers